dianakorka/Data-Science-in-R/rfile/LISS-data.md

     ## 1 0                     92.8            17.4              91.5            19.2
     ## 2 1                     93.1            16.8              91.8            18.2

-### Reading data and apply the same transformations to 2021, 2020, 2019 panels
+### Reading data and applying the same transformations to the 2019, 2020 and 2021 panels

 ``` r
 data21 <- read_dta("cv21m_EN_1.0p.dta")